nsouzarj/cra-frontend/DOCKER_SETUP_GUIDE.md

 3. **Backend service not starting**
    - Check if the backend image exists: `docker images | grep cra-backend`
    - If not, you may need to build it separately or pull from a registry

+4. **Database connection errors**
+   - Check database credentials in docker-compose.yml
+   - Ensure the database service is healthy

 ### Checking Service Status
 ```bash